kolkhis/lac/src/u8b.md

 ### Why is bash important?

 - Bash is everywhere:
-  - Bash is the default shell on most Linux distributions (Ubuntu, RedHat, Arch, etc.)
+  - Bash is the default shell on all **major Linux distributions** (RedHat, Debian, etc), and most other distributions
   - It automates common sysadmin tasks (backups, log analysis, deployments)
   - Bash is essential for DevOps and administrative workflows (writing scripts, configuring CI/CD pipelines).